-Improvements to common property by an owner of a lot-Act, s 159 [SM, s 164]
+120 Improvements to common property by an owner of a lot-Act, s 159 [SM, s 164]

-- (1) The body corporate may, if asked by an owner of a lot, authorise the owner to make an improvement to the common property for the benefit of the owner's lot. - (2) The improvement must be authorised by ordinary resolution of the body corporate unless- - (a) the improvement is a minor improvement; and - (b) the improvement does not detract from the appearance of any lot included in, or common property for, the community titles scheme; and - (c) the body corporate is satisfied that use and enjoyment of the improvement is not likely to promote a breach of the owner's duties as an occupier. - (3) An authorisation may be given under this section on conditions the body corporate considers appropriate. - (4) An owner who is given an authority under this section- - (a) must comply with conditions of the authority; and - (b) must maintain the improvement made under the authority in good condition, unless excused by the body corporate.
+- (1) The body corporate may, if asked by the owner of a lot, authorise the owner to make an improvement to the common property for the benefit of the owner's lot. - (2) An authorisation may be given under this section on conditions the body corporate considers appropriate. - (3) The owner of a lot who is given an authority under this section- - (a) must comply with conditions of the authority; and - (b) must maintain the improvement made under the authority in good condition, unless excused by the body corporate.